ministryofjustice/apvs/README.md

 This script checks the running internal web application for `WCAG AA` accessibility standard violations in the HTML.

-To try the sample:

-- cd alpha/external-web
-- `npm test`
+This script runs in it's own container which is launched along with all the others on `docker-compose up`

-Report outputs to `./test/wcag/html`
+Report outputs to `./alpha/wcag_audit/html`

 ### SMTP debug server